Nevzatcs/Nevzatcs/README.md

 # 💫 About Me:
 I'm currently working as Backend Developer at Tapucom.
-I’m currently learning Backend Tech.
+I’m learning Backend and Cloud Techs.

 ## 🌐 Socials: